Throughout human history and across cultures, the notion of psychic skills has captivated the human imagination.

 But that doesn’t mean it’s a mystery to all.

-Buddhism & Psychic Abilities
+Buddhism & Psychic Skills

 After having lived here for nearly twenty years both as a lay person and for a short time as a Buddhist monk, I’ve had the privilege of delving into the rich spiritual traditions that Thai culture and Theravada Buddhism have to offer.